Almost indiscernible sequences and convergence of canonical bases: Abstract

-We study and compare three notions of convergence of types in a stable theory: logic convergence, i.e., formula by formula, metric convergence (both already well studied) and convergence of canonical bases. \begin{enumerate} \item We characterise sequences which admit almost indiscernible sub-sequences. \item We study theories for which metric converge coincides with canonical base convergence (\textit{a priori} weaker).
-For $\aleph_0$-categorical theories we characterise this property by the $\aleph_0$-categoricity of the associated theory of beautiful pairs.
-In particular, we show that this is the case for the theory of spaces of random variables. \item Using these tools we give model theoretic proofs for results regarding sequences of random variables appearing in Berkes \& Rosenthal \cite{Berkes-Rosenthal:AlmostExchangeableSequences}. \end{enumerate}
+We give a model-theoretic account for several results regarding sequences of random variables appearing in Berkes \& Rosenthal \cite{Berkes-Rosenthal:AlmostExchangeableSequences}.
+In order to do this, \begin{itemize} \item We study and compare three notions of convergence of types in a stable theory: logic convergence, i.e., formula by formula, metric convergence (both already well studied) and convergence of canonical bases.
+In particular, we characterise $\aleph_0$-categorical stable theories in which the last two agree. \item We characterise sequences which admit almost indiscernible sub-sequences. \item We apply these tools to $ARV$, the theory (atomless) random variable spaces.
+We characterise types and notions of convergence of types as conditional distributions and weak/strong convergence thereof, and obtain, among other things, the Main Theorem of Berkes \& Rosenthal. \end{itemize}